awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-elasticloadbalancingv2-targetgroup-targetdescription.md

 *Type*: String

 `Id`  <a name="cfn-elasticloadbalancingv2-targetgroup-targetdescription-id"></a>
-The ID of the target, such as an EC2 instance ID\.
+The ID of the target\.
 If the target type of the target group is `instance`, specify an instance ID\.
 If the target type is `ip`, specify an IP address\.
 *Required*: Yes
 *Type*: String